velvetkevorkian/website-2021/posts/blog/nine-words-nine-images.md

 words: ambiguity, diaphanous, condition, crash, ephemeral, loop, sequential, serendipity and utopia.
 All were inspired by examples from an archived Department of Transport book called \"Know Your Traffic Signs\", and use a version of the Transport font from [CBRD.co.uk][1].
-No, I didn\'t know there was a website dedicated to cataloguing roads either.
+No, I didn't know there was a website dedicated to cataloguing roads either.

 I hit upon the idea of road signs while I was looking for a consistent